-"Calques" are loan translations.
-Basically, these are words or phrases whose meanings have been literally translated from one language into another.
-Words such as "flea market," "skyscraper," and "translation" all came into English this way.
+Calques are words or phrases whose meanings have been literally translated from one language into another, aka ‘loan translations.’
+Words such as flea market, skyscraper, and translation itself all came into English this way.
 Today's episode looks at a number of words that have been calqued into English and out of English.

-What is the "true" meaning of the idiomatic expression "to beg the question?"
-Well, it depends on what one means by "true."
-Today, "to beg the question" most commonly is used as a synonym for "to raise the question," but historically, "to beg the question" had a very different meaning.
-It involved neither "begging" nor a "question," but rather, a philosophical fallacy of circular reasoning.
-The expression--or rather, the meaning of the expression--can be traced back to Aristotle.
-Over the course of about two thousand years, a series of mistranslations and semantic corruptions have resulted in "beg the question's" modern "misusage."
+What is the ‘true’ meaning of the expression ‘to beg the question?’
+Well, it depends on what you mean by true.
+Today, ‘to beg the question’ is often used as a synonym for ‘to raise the question,’ but historically, ‘to beg the question’ had a very different meaning.
+It involved neither ‘begging’ nor a ‘question,’ but rather, a philosophical fallacy of circular reasoning that traces back to Aristotle.
+Over the course of about two thousand years, a series of mistranslations and semantic corruptions have resulted in the phrase’s modern ‘misusage.’

-The word "ostracism" can be traced back to Ancient Athens.
-For the Ancient Athenians, an "ostracism" was not a sociological phenomenon, but an electoral vote that sought to protect the integrity of democracy.
+The word ostracism can be traced back to Ancient Athens.
+For the Ancient Athenians, ostracism was not a sociological phenomenon, but an electoral vote that sought to protect the integrity of democracy.
 Today's episode provides a concise overview of Ancient Athenian society and looks at the details of the ancient ostracism vote.

-Amateurs get a bad name.
-The professional/amateur dichotomy portrays them as inept, inexperienced, and at best, avocational.
-However, the word "amateur" was not always a part of this dichotomy.
-In fact, it's derived from the Latin word for "love."
+The professional/amateur dichotomy portrays amateurs as inept and inexperienced, but amateurs haven’t always had a bad name.
+In fact, ‘amateur’ derived from the Latin word for ‘love.’
 Today's episode explores the negative evolution of the word as a product of capitalist values.